MicrosoftDocs/microsoft-academic-services/academic-services/graph/samples-databricks-analytics.md

 ## Create first notebook cell

-In this section, you create the first notebook cell to run MagClass notebook.
+In this section, you create the first notebook cell to run the MagClass notebook.

 1. Copy and paste following code block into the first cell.